-A student should ensure they are eligible to graduate by confirming they have met all academic program requirements by reviewing the appropriate Academic Calendar / Program Planning Guide and meeting with a Student Advisor.
+A student should ensure they are eligible to graduate by confirming they have met all academic program requirements by reviewing the appropriate Academic Calendar, their Program Planning Guide, residency requirements, minimum GPA required, and by meeting with a Student Advisor.

-A student who is expecting to graduate within the current academic year will apply by the deadline specified in the AUArts Academic Schedule (Dates & Deadlines) and pay the required graduation application fee, regardless of whether or not they plan to attend convocation.
+A student who is expecting to graduate within the current academic year will apply by the deadline specified in the AUArts Academic Schedule (Dates & Deadlines) regardless of whether or not they plan to attend convocation.
 The University is not responsible for ensuring that eligible candidates apply to graduate.